coddingtonbear/jirafs/readme.rst

 ~~~~~~~~

 From within a folder named after an issue, converts the existing
-folder into a JiraFS issue folder.
+folder into a Jirafs issue folder.
 This can be useful if you have
 already been storing issue-specific files on your filesystem.

 ``status`` *